 If you’ve ever struggled with a potential customer’s objections around buying battery storage, you’re not alone.
 Although battery storage can deliver great value to many homeowners, some still need extra convincing before they feel comfortable adding a battery storage solution to their solar install.

-In this blog post, we will cover the three most common battery storage objections homeowners bring up when considering a home battery – and we’ll also provide some examples of how you can respond to overcome those objections and increase your battery storage sales.
+In this post, we’ll cover three of the most common battery storage objections — and provide some strategies for overcoming them and increasing your battery storage sales.

-A very common hurdle solar installers have to overcome is the conversation about ROI.
-Some customers are focused on getting a return on their investment (ROI) fast, but in most cases keeping the conversation centered around ROI is a losing battle.
+A very common hurdle is the conversation about ROI.
+Some customers are focused on getting a return on their investment (ROI) fast, but in many cases keeping the conversation centered around ROI is a losing battle.
 Battery storage takes a lot of time to pay itself off — if at all.

-In order to help put your customer’s expectations about ROI in perspective, ask them questions to get insights into why they are focused on a fast ROI and exactly what this means to them.
+For those not operating in California, it’s important to ask your customers questions to learn why they’re focused on a fast ROI and exactly what it means to them.
 Some good questions are:

 - What does fast ROI mean to you?